-Since early May we took care of the patches regularly twice a week.
-Unfortunately nearly all children refuse to be photographed for religious reasons.
+Unfortunately it is quite impossible to take photographs of the children in our project.
 99% of our garden children at all schools are children with a migrant, Islamic background, which bans to take pictures of human beings.
-Therefore it is absolutely impossible to get a permission of any of the parents for taking pictures (not to even think of publishing them) of their children.
+Therefore it will be absolutely impossible to get a permission of any of the parents for taking pictures (not to even think of publishing them) of their children.